 Our courses are always highly rated and well reviewed.
 Here are some comments from previous students taken directly from the course evaluation forms.

-This class is taught using CentOS because it is the downstream distribution of Red Hat Enterprise Linux (RHEL) and is identical in every way except for branding.
-There will be some discussion of the features found in Fedora and which will very likely appear in future versions of RHEL and CentOS.
+This class is taught using CentOS 6.X because it is the downstream distribution of Red Hat Enterprise Linux (RHEL) and is identical in every way except for branding.
+There will be some discussion of the features found in Fedora and now in CentOS 7 and RHEL 7.
 These new features include: